-Pollination saturation is the practice of flooding a crop with an overly-large number of honey bee colonies in order to assure adequate pollination.
+Pollination saturation (sometimes called saturation pollination) is the practice of flooding a crop with an overly-large number of honey bee colonies in order to assure adequate pollination.

-For example, blueberries are not a favored plant although honey bees will forage on them if nothing else is available.
-But if the farmer next door is growing cabbage seed, the honey bees will abandon the blueberries in favor of the cabbage.
-To assure good blueberry pollination, the blueberry farmer is forced to bring in extra colonies of bees.
+For example, blueberries are not a favored plant, although honey bees will forage on them if nothing else is available.
+But if the farmer next door is growing cabbage seed, the honey bees will abandon the blueberries in favor of the sweet nectar of cabbage.
+In that case, to assure adequate blueberry pollination, the blueberry farmer must bring in extra colonies of honey bees.

 Adding extra colonies, double or triple the normal number, brings an outrageous number of bees to a small area.
 So many, in fact, that the preferred nectar soon disappears.
 When that happens, bees have no choice but to work the crop they don’t like…or waste time and energy flying further afield.

 With so many bees in one spot, they vie for any nectar and pollen they can find.
 Honey bees fiercely compete with each other and with native bees, butterflies, and others.
 Introducing so many colonies puts food stress on all the local pollinators.